Automated Model Tuning for Multifidelity Uncertainty Propagation in Trajectory Simulation: Multifidelity Estimators and Model Tuning

-Notably, Equation~\eqref{eq: acv_variance} illustrates that model tuning (optimizing $\hyper$) is tied with sample allocation optimization (optimizing $\zvec$).
-In this work, a bi-level optimization strategy is chosen to solve Equation \eqref{eq: general_model_tuning} where $\hyper$ is optimized on the outer loop with the inner loop performing sample allocation optimization for each instance of $\hyper$:
+In this work, a bi-level optimization strategy is chosen to solve Equation \eqref{eq: general_model_tuning_beta} where $\hyper$ is optimized on the outer loop with the inner loop performing sample allocation optimization for each instance of $\hyper$:

 Here, it is emphasized that the inner loop optimization problem depends on $\hyper$ through the required estimates of model correlations $\rhovec(\hyper)$ and $\Pmat(\hyper)$.
 The bi-level approach decouples the model tuning problem, allowing different off-the-shelf optimization algorithms for the outer level to be combined with varying ACV estimator schemes (Table \ref{tab: summary_estimators_ACV}) on the inner level.
-This includes the parametric ACV approach for an additional search over optimal model hierarchies on the inner level for added flexibility.
-Note that it is also possible to treat this as a single all-at-once optimization; although, this latter approach would require the construction of a surrogate for each correlation term in Eq.~\eqref{eq: acv_variance} as a function of the hyperparameters $\hyper$ (see \cite{bomarito_improving_2022,adams2022deployment}).
+This includes the parametric ACV approach for an additional search over model graphs on the inner level as demonstrated later on in the manuscript.
+Furthermore, the outer level optimization strategy only requires a single surrogate for the $\Var{\acvest\left(\hyper,\zvec \right)}$ resulting from the inner level optimization, rather than a surrogate for each term of $\rhovec(\hyper)$ and $\Pmat(\hyper)$ as in the case of the all-at-once optimization.

 The primary challenge of the bi-level approach is that the outer-loop objective function is noisy since $ \Var{\acvest}$ is evaluated from estimates of $\rhovec(\hyper)$ and $\Pmat(\hyper)$ based on finite (and often limited) pilot sampling.
 Note that either online pilot or pilot projection can be used to solve the inner-level sample allocation optimization depending on whether the accuracy or efficiency of the solution will be prioritized, respectively.
-Pilot projection is adopted in this work in order to avoid over-investment in the model tuning process, since only the samples for $\hyper^*$ can be reused
+Pilot projection is adopted in this work in order to avoid over-investment in the model tuning process, since only the samples for $\hyper^*$ can be reused.